 T.S.
 Eliot, To Walter De La Mare

-Members of the Jamaica Pond Poets (Dorothy Derifield, Holly Guran, Carolyn Gregory, Audrey Henderson, Susanna Kittredge, Alice Kociemba, Dorian Kotsiopoulos, Jennifer Markell, and Sandee Storey) will read their own otherworldly poems (as well as some favorites) and then the reading will be a themed open mike for audience members to share poems on the subject.
+Members of the Jamaica Pond Poets (Dorothy Derifield, Holly Guran, Carolyn Gregory, Audrey Henderson, Susanna Kittredge, Alice Kociemba, Dorian Kotsiopoulos, Jennifer Markell, Sandee Storey, and Gary Whited) will read their own otherworldly poems (as well as some favorites) and then the reading will be a themed open mike for audience members to share poems on the subject.